hoangduytran/blender-manual/manual/render/materials/components/displacement.rst

 Displacement and Bump
 =====================

-:guilabel:`Cycles Only`

 Both methods can be combined to use actual displacement for the bigger displacement and bump for the finer details.
 This can provide a good balance to reduce memory usage.

-Once you subdivide the mesh very finely, it is better to use only actual displacement.
+Once you subdivide the mesh very finely, it is better to use only actual displacement in Cycles.
 Keeping bump maps will then only increase memory usage and slow down renders.